OpenM-Project/mcdoc.github.io/ios/minecraft-for-ios.md

 # Minecraft for iOS

 ::: info What is an IPA?
 An IPA file is an application made for iOS devices (iPhone & iPad).
 The file format was created by Apple.
-To install an IPA, it is recommended that you use [SideStore](https://sidestore.io/) [Best out of all], [AltStore](https://altstore.io/) [Recommended], or instead [Sideloadly](https://sideloadly.io/).
+To install an IPA, it is recommended that you use [SideStore](https://sidestore.io/) or [AltStore](https://altstore.io/).
 :::

 ## Modded / Unlocked IPAs